Termination of Proceedings (Including Discontinuance)

 Notifying victims and witnesses

 The prosecution should ensure that witnesses and victims (or their relatives) are advised of, and given an explanation for, the termination of proceedings.
-See the legal guidance on the Direct Communication with Victims and Victims' Right to Review schemes for further detail.
+See the Victims' Right to Review scheme for further detail.

 Discontinuance against one person may affect a co-defendant's position.
 Where prosecutors discontinue a case either wholly or in part against one defendant involved with others, they must inform all co-defendants of that fact in writing.
 Notification should be given at the same time as the discontinuance notice is sent.

 The letter should state which offences are to be terminated, and which are to continue.
 No reason for the decision should or need be given.
 If represented, the letter should be sent to the co-defendant's solicitors.